tldr-pages/tldr/pages/linux/euse.md

 # euse

-> Gentoo USE flag editor
+> Gentoo USE flag editor.
 > More information: <https://wiki.gentoo.org/wiki/Euse>.

 - Enable a global USE flag: